lambdaclass/cairo-vm/docs/vm/README.md

 ### Instruction Format

 CASM instruction have the following format.
-If the instruction uses an immediate operand, it's value is taken from the cell of the program segment.
+If the instruction uses an immediate operand, it's value is taken from the next cell of the program segment.

 ```
 //  Structure of the 63-bit that form the first word of each instruction.